iCliniq Logo

 Welcome back to icliniq.com.

-Stroke volume is supranormal and cardiac output is normal.
-So, it is excellent.
-Such supranormal stroke volume may be seen in bradycardia, which might be included during an MRI scan for better image quality.
-So, nothing to worry about it.
+Stroke volume is supranormal, and cardiac output is normal, which is excellent.
+A supranormal stroke volume can be seen in bradycardia, which might have been induced during the MRI scan to improve image quality.
+So, there is nothing to worry about.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!